 - Difficulty falling asleep

 The good news is that anxiety is treatable.
-Multiple studies and decades of research have shown that counseling is a highly effective and long-lasting treatment for anxiety, including treatments like CBT, Mindfulness, and EMDR.
+Many studies and decades of research have shown counseling is a very effective and long-lasting treatment for anxiety.
+This includes treatments like CBT, Mindfulness, and EMDR.

-- CBT (cognitive behavior therapy) is a tried-and-true technique that has been shown to be effective in treating both generalized anxiety and OCD.
-CBT therapy for anxiety works by helping us to question the thoughts and beliefs that contribute to anxiety, obsessions, and compulsions, then formulate new beliefs or create a new, more flexible frame of reference.
+- CBT (cognitive behavior therapy) is a tried-and-true technique.
+It is effective in treating both generalized anxiety and OCD.
+CBT therapy for anxiety works by helping us to question the thoughts and beliefs that contribute to anxiety, obsessions, and compulsions.
+Then, it helps them form new beliefs or create a new, more flexible frame of reference.

-- Other types of anxiety, such as those related to trauma, respond more readily to techniques such as EMDR.
-Rather than challenging and changing thoughts, EMDR therapy for anxiety involves processing anxiety-related memories using physical movements, helping us to reprocess troubling memories.
+- Other types of anxiety, such as those related to trauma, respond more readily to techniques like EMDR.
+Rather than challenging and changing thoughts, EMDR therapy for anxiety involves processing anxiety-related memories using physical movements.
+These movements can help us to reprocess troubling memories.

-- Acceptance and Commitment Therapy (ACT), a mindfulness-based intervention, was developed specifically to treat social anxiety disorder.
+- Acceptance and Commitment Therapy (ACT) is a mindfulness-based intervention.
+It was developed to treat social anxiety disorder.
 Like PTSD, ACT therapy for anxiety does not have a goal of changing negative thoughts.
-Instead, the focus is on accepting these thoughts without either believing them or fighting them.
+Instead, the focus is on accepting these thoughts without believing them or fighting them.

 - Exposure therapy is an especially effective intervention for working with phobias and agoraphobia.
-With this technique, we learn to gradually approach or expose ourselves to the situation or object we fear while using relaxation techniques.
-For instance, in the case of systematic desensitization, we may first imagine the frightening situation, then approach it in real life gradually through a series of steps working toward our final goal.
+With this technique, we learn to approach or expose ourselves to the situation or object we fear over time.
+At the same time, we make use of relaxation techniques.
+For instance, in the case of systematic desensitization, we may first imagine the frightening situation.
+Then, we approach it in real life through a series of gradual steps working toward our final goal.

-Schedule your free consultation so we can discuss how anxiety counseling may benefit you.
+Feel free to schedule your free consultation today!
+We can discuss how anxiety counseling may benefit you.